Astaraxia-Linux/Astaraxia/README.md

 ### Prerequisites
 - x86_64 CPU
-- RAM suitable for compiling (8GB recommended)
+- RAM suitable for compiling (8GB or More recommended)
 - ~25GB free disk
 - A working Linux system with compilation tools
 - Internet access for sources